PMEC-OSU/FOSTWIN/docs/index.md

 To participate in the competition, there are just a few steps to take:

 1. Become familiar with the [FOSWEC Digital Twin](https://github.com/PMEC-OSU/FOSTWIN)
-2. [Setup an account](#joining-instructions) to use our real-time capable Speedgoat environment
+2. [Set up an account](#joining-instructions) to use our real-time capable Speedgoat environment
 3. Develop a custom controller as a Simulink model & run the model in real-time through the provided web platform
 4. Collect & submit your results from the real-time simulation(s)